Trains from Amsterdam to Hamburg

 Where is the train station in Hamburg?

 Although it could be mistaken for a church with its clock tower and arched, windowed facade, the Hamburg Train Station (or Hauptbahnhof) is a bustling hub for intercity trains throughout Germany and into other countries in Europe.
 Originally opened in 1906, the current station welcomes about 480,000 passengers every day.
 These passengers travel on Deutsche Bahn and FlixTrain intercity trains, as well as S-Bahn (suburban railway) and U-Bahn (underground railway) trains that run throughout Hamburg.
-Inside the vast station, you'll find shops, cafes, and the Wandelhalle shopping center in the northern section of the complex.
+Inside the vast station, you'll find shops, cafes, and the Wandelhalle shopping centre in the northern section of the complex.

-All train stations in Hamburg:
+Train stations in Hamburg: